Coach Gilich enters his 13th season at Central Arizona College and 6th as head coach.

 Gilich also has served as the head coach of the highly-recognized Triple Play Hornets from 2004-07.
 In 2007, he guided the Hornets to a 47-16 record as well as winning their second consecutive USABF World Series Championship in San Diego.
 During his tenure with Triple Play, every player was placed at the college level including former Vaqueros Cade Thompson, Joe Anson and Tim Steggall.

 Gilich had an outstanding prep career at Gig Harbor High School (WA) where he earned First Team All-State honors as a shortstop and also won a state championship in 1997.
-He still holds the school record for most saves in a season with 5, and most career saves with 12.
+He still holds the school record for most saves in a season and most career saves.

 Collegiately, he finished his playing career at Santa Barbara City College.